*NEW* ONLINE COURSE AVAILABLE

 We offer refreshingly innovative courses and events in New York City, lead by both those with professional training and with lived experience.
 Our trainings cover critical, timely, and socially relevant topics, but most importantly, allow us to provide the space for communities to connect and share with each other.

-“I got some very useful things from this course!
+“I got some very useful things from [the Rethinking Crisis] course!
 Many times I found myself seeing the way I view crisis in a different light.
 I’m learning to stop viewing someone in crisis as the “other” and the relationship more as two people learning together”

 “The biggest takeaway for me was learning that there are other ways to define mental health “disorders” or “pathologies” (i.e. psychosis) and that the current system doesn’t always address basic needs.”

 “The overall broad viewpoint of alternatives in mental health is a breath of fresh air to hear about.
 The difficulties are there, but to have such a knowledgeable group converse about options just feels so right.
 The faculty really gives so much emotion with the love of their work and their hopeful viewpoints”